SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You will be quite busy as an organizer and a judge, and when OA preparation time consumes you, it's hard to give people individual attention.
 At that moment, it's very important to tell people, to cross over, shake hands, and chill.
-It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
+- It's detrimental if people are sitting in their own seats scrolling their phones during your OA prep time.
+- When people cross over, conversation on the debate usually gets going.
+There are unresponded POIs and other thoughts on the debate that people are often bursting to say.
+- This initial conversation gets the community vibe started, and freshers usually carry the conversation themselves after that.
+- It's very important to give the initial push for them to cross over after the debate if they don't.

 ###  Feedback